UBC-CIC/EC2Ensemble/docs/DeploymentGuide.md

 -   If you saved your deployment parameters in a toml file, you can go and modify the parameter in the toml file itself.
     ![parameter_override](images/deployment/parameter_override.png)

--   You can also call sam deploy in the guided mode (-g) again and change the parameters there.
--   Or use:
+-   Or use (if you saved your parameters in a toml file):

 ```bash
 	sam deploy --config-env YOUR_CONFIG_ENV --parameter-overrides WebAppUrl=http://your-url-here
 ```

+-   You can also call sam deploy in the guided mode (-g) again and change the parameters there.

 After the stack update is completed, you will need to redeploy the API.
 Go to your API settings in the web console, go to the Resources tab, click Action -> Deploy API.
 Select Prod as the Deployment Stage and click Deploy.
 The API will be re-deployed with the updated CORS settings (may take a few minutes).